nicolay-r/blog/_posts/2022-05-01-process-mass-media-relations-with-arekit.md

    result_d0_Test.txt
 ```

-> NOTE: Other files generated after handler application are not utlized within this example and might be
+> **NOTE:** Other files generated after handler application are not utlized within this example and might be
->removed in future AREkit releases.
+>removed in future AREkit releases. [see #282](https://github.com/nicolay-r/AREkit/issues/282)

 For **samples**, every record represent a context sample with the corresponding features:
 ```csv